runabol/tork-docs/src/app/datastore/page.md

 ---

 ## Types

-There are two types of `Datastore` implementations that are supported out of the box with Tork:

-1. In-memory
-2. Postgres
+Out of the box, Tork supports Postgres as a `Datastore` implementation.

 ## Registering a custom Datastore